 The most comprehensive meta-analysis of cross-cultural attractiveness research was conducted by Langlois et al. (2000) in Psychological Bulletin.
 Reviewing hundreds of studies, they found:

-Research has identified several features that predict attractiveness universally:
+Research has identified several features associated with attractiveness ratings in multiple populations:

 Symmetry